ZoeFA/MusicVisuals/README.md

 ## What We are most proud of in the assignment
 We are proud of the YASC.java Heart-shaped ships.
 It took a long time to instantiate everything, as it was linked to two other files.
 It was also diffcult placing the ships in such a way that they would make the outline of a heart.
-We are proud aslso for the fact it was a visual which best represented the song.
-It was very fun running and playing with it, in order to fully understand how it works.
+We are also proud for the fact it was a visual which best represented the song (lost love).
+We really enjoyed running, testing and playing with it in order to improve it and fully understand how it works.

 # Table of Work